LangChain RAG: Build Document Q&A That Stays Grounded (2026)

 AttributeInfo(name="source", description="The source filename", type="string"),

-AttributeInfo(name="page", description="Page number", type="integer"),
+AttributeInfo(name="page", description="Page number in the document", type="integer"),

 ]